Esri/geotrigger-editor/README.md

 #### Working locally

 You'll need an HTTP server to serve files from the root of the repository.
-The `grunt dev` task takes care of building all source files to temporary files ignored by git (`src/js/geotrigger-editor.js` and `src/css/geotrigger-editor.css`, watching local files for changes, and running a local server for you at http://localhost:8080 (see the `Grunt Tasks` section for more information).
+The `grunt dev` task takes care of building all source files to temporary files ignored by git (`src/js/geotrigger-editor.js` and `src/css/geotrigger-editor.css`), watching local files for changes, and running a local server for you at http://localhost:8080 (see the `Grunt Tasks` section for more information).

-#### Testing locally
+#### Testing locally (todo)

 Testing requires PhantomJS to be running.
 You can install it with homebrew (`brew install phantomjs`), and get it started by running `phantomjs --webdriver=4444`.
 The local server should already be running too.
 The `grunt test` task takes care of the latter part (see `Grunt Tasks` below).